Rem01Gaming/encore/website/docs/guide/webui-and-configuration.md

 ## Configuration Options

-### Kill `logd` Service
+### Kill Logger
-This option stops the `logd` service, which handles Android system logs.
-Disabling it reduces performance overhead by silencing logs.
+This option will stops the logger services and silence logs.
+Enable this option to reduces performance overhead.

 ::: warning
 Do NOT enable this option if you're testing ROMs or apps, as it will completely disable system logging.